Warmetallic/MScProject/README.md

 # The Greig-Duncan Folk Song Collection

 The main purpose of this web application is to store and display The Greig-Duncan Folk Song Collection.
 All data was provided by Dr. McKean in 8 volumes with hundreds of musical notations.
-The link to dataset: https://www.dropbox.com/sh/k4qcsdi19vu8thl/AACJB0q9AKmo6k-rYiYGDevwa?dl=0
+The link to the data: https://www.dropbox.com/sh/k4qcsdi19vu8thl/AACJB0q9AKmo6k-rYiYGDevwa?dl=0

 Since the dataset is huge and requires a storage of several terabytes, only a few songs from the volumes are presented on the website, which is enough to demonstrate the functionality and all features of the project.